MichaelMedford/PlanetTest/README.md

 read the `Analysis.ipynb`.
 For figures that are the results of this analysis, please see the `figures` folder.
 Running the analysis scripts can be done with `python analysis.py`.
-Execution  of this script assumes that the data products provided are location in the `data` folder.
+Execution  of this script assumes that the data products provided are located in the `data` folder.

 ### Measuring Vegetative Health
 Measuring the rate of change from green vegetation to bare soil